apache/ws-axiom/README.txt

 Documentation
 ===================

-Documentation can be found in the 'docs' distribution of this release and in the main site.
+Documentation can be found within this release and in the main site.

 ___________________
 Support